Learning Lipschitz Feedback Policies from Expert Demonstrations: Closed-Loop Guarantees, Generalization and Robustness: Conclusion

 \section{Conclusion}

-In this paper we propose a novel framework to learn feedback policies with provable robustness guarantees.
+In this paper propose a framework to learn feedback control policies with provable robustness guarantees.
 Our approach draws from our earlier work~\cite{VK-AAALM-FP:20} where we formulate the adversarially robust learning problem as one of Lipschitz-constrained loss minimization.
 We adapt this framework to the problem of learning robust feedback policies from a dataset obtained from expert demonstrations.
-We establish robust stability of the closed-loop system under the learned feedback policy when the size of the training dataset increases.
-Further, we derive upper bounds on the regret and robustness of the learned feedback policy, which bound its nominal suboptimality with respect to the expert policy and the deterioration of its performance under bounded adversarial perturbations, respectively.
+We establish robust stability of the closed-loop system under the learned feedback policy.
+Further, we derive upper bounds on the regret and robustness of the learned feedback policy, which bound its nominal suboptimality with respect to the expert policy and the deterioration of its performance under bounded (adversarial) disturbances to state measurements, respectively.
 The above bounds suggest the existence of a tradeoff between nominal performance of the feedback policy and closed-loop robustness to adversarial perturbations on the feedback.
 This tradeoff is also evident in our numerical experiments, where improving closed-loop robustness leads to a deterioration of the nominal performance.
-Finally, we demonstrate our results and the effectiveness of our robust feedback policy learning framework on the standard LQR benchmark.
-Future work involves obtaining finite sample guarantees on closed-loop performance for the Lipschitz-constrained policy learning scheme and refining the regret, robustness, and stability bounds.
+Finally, we demonstrate our results and the effectiveness of our robust feedback policy learning framework on several benchmarks.